bibek12345/DIPC/CloudWorkshop_DIPC_500.md

 ![](images/500/image500_21.png)

 20. You will be navigated to the “Jobs” screen.
 After some time, a message will appear in the notification bar
-21. The job will automatically appear within the "Jobs" page.
+21. The job will automatically appear within the "Monitor" page.
 This may take up to 1 minute

 ![](images/500/image500_22.png)